Last Updated on

-Even for personal use, this app still contains many features that you may find useful.
+Even for personal use, this appointment scheduling app still contains many features that you may find useful.
 For instance, in the Windows desktop app, you can drag and drop an email onto the calendar, and it will be automatically turned into an appointment.

 Other features include the ability to send appointment requests fast, either using the calendar or email.
 It also allows you to use multiple time-zones for different mail as well as numerous personalization features such as different views and color-coding.

 The Mac version of Microsoft Outlook, however, does not contain all the features, a bummer for those running on Mac.

 SuperSaaS is a relatively new online appointment solution that comes with customizable features that allow you to create all kinds of appointments.
 This tool was designed specifically to target businesses who need to make appointments with their clients.

 They offer the chance to integrate your website or your Facebook page to the calendar for easier bookings.